The basics for restful sleep

 To sleep better at night, it is important to be cautious with naps.
 If you sleep too long or too late in the day, it can disrupt your sleep cycle and make it harder to fall asleep.
 The best time for a nap is shortly after lunch in the early afternoon, and the ideal duration is about 20 minutes.

 It is much easier to fall asleep when you feel relaxed.
-Reading, gentle stretching exercises, calming music, and relaxation techniques are examples of ways to get into the right mindset for sleep.
-Focus on relaxing rather than trying hard to fall asleep.
-Controlled breathing, mindfulness meditation, progressive muscle relaxation, and guided imagery are examples of relaxation methods that can help you fall asleep.
+Reading, gentle stretching, soothing music, and relaxation exercises are examples of ways to get into the right mindset for sleep.
+Focus on relaxing rather than forcing yourself to fall asleep.
+Controlled breathing, mindfulness meditation, progressive muscle relaxation, and guided imagery are examples of relaxation techniques that can help you fall asleep.

-Tablets, smartphones, and laptops can stimulate your brain and make it difficult to wind down.
+Tablets, smartphones, and laptops can stimulate your brain and make it difficult to relax.
 The light from these electronic devices can also suppress the natural production of melatonin.
-Try to disconnect from electronic devices for an hour or longer before going to bed.
+Try to disconnect from electronic devices an hour or more before bedtime.

 10. Daylight exposure

 The body's internal clock is regulated by light exposure.
 Sunlight has a strong effect on our body.
-Try to get daylight by going outside or opening windows and blinds.
-A dose of daylight in the early morning can help normalize your circadian rhythm.
+Try to get daylight by going outdoors or opening windows and blinds.
+A dose of daylight early in the morning can help normalize your circadian rhythm.

 Daily physical activity has many health benefits and can contribute to restful sleep.
-The changes it brings about in terms of energy expenditure and body temperature promote healthy sleep.
-However, avoid intense workouts shortly before bedtime, as this can impair your body's ability to wind down before sleep.
+The changes it causes in energy expenditure and body temperature promote healthy sleep.
+However, avoid intense exercise shortly before bedtime, as this can impair your body's ability to wind down before sleep.

-Alcohol can cause drowsiness, which is why some people like to drink a sleep aid before going to bed.
+Alcohol can cause drowsiness, so some people like to take a sleeping aid before going to bed.
 Unfortunately, alcohol affects the brain in ways that can impair sleep quality.
-It is best to avoid alcohol consumption before going to sleep.
+It is best to avoid alcohol consumption before bedtime.

-14. Dinner a few hours before going to bed
+14. Have dinner a few hours before bedtime

-It can be more difficult to fall asleep when your body is still digesting a large meal.
-Avoid late dinners and particularly reduce fatty or spicy foods to minimize sleep disturbances from eating.
+It can be harder to fall asleep if your body is still digesting a large meal.
+Avoid late dinners and reduce particularly fatty or spicy foods to minimize sleep disturbances caused by food intake.
 If you need an evening snack, choose something light.

 15. Limit nicotine consumption and smoke exposure